Azure/terraform-azurerm-avm-res-servicebus-namespace/examples/max-namespace/README.md

 <!-- BEGIN_TF_DOCS -->
 # Max example

-This example deploys the module with all configurations of namespace that haven't been covered in other examples.
+This example deploys the module with all configurations of namespace.

 ```hcl
 terraform {